Governance

 Welcome from the Chair

-Thank you for your interest in the Governance of Stanmore College, a flourishing College based in North London.
-We provide post-16 academic and vocational education in multiple locations across London and are consistently delivering outstanding teaching & learning and very strong outcomes for students.
-Over the last few years we have seen steady performance improvement, financial stability and growth.
-Our Governing Body is both focused and committed to further transforming our Corporation into an Outstanding College.
+Thank you for your interest in the Governance of Stanmore College, a flourishing College based in North West London.
+We provide post-16yr academic and vocational education at our main Stanmore campus.
+We also collaborate with multiple sites across London to make our programmes available more widely.
+Our aim is to consistently deliver outstanding teaching and learning to achieve strong outcomes for our students.

 Gideon Schulman